-Normally, nonspouse beneficiaries who inherit a traditional IRA can choose between two options: Either liquidate and pay taxes on those assets within five years of the owner's death, or "stretch" their required minimum distributions out over their lifetime.
+Normally, nonspouse beneficiaries who inherit a traditional IRA can choose between 2 options: Either liquidate and pay taxes on those assets within 5 years of the owner’s death, or “stretch” their required minimum distributions out over their lifetime.

-Another negative to not naming an IRA beneficiary: The probate court would consider that asset to be part of your estate after you die, and thus it would be subject to any creditors.
+Another negative to not naming an IRA beneficiary: The probate court would consider that asset to be part of your estate after you die, and thus it would be subject to creditors’ claims.

 If that’s not enough, your IRA would also not be distributable to your heirs until the probate process concludes, which can take more than a year.